3. What is Schema

 6. What is a cluster key ?

 The related columns of the tables are called the cluster key.
-The cluster
+The

 key is indexed using a cluster index and its value is stores only once for